canonical/airflow-rocks/README.md

 Two license files are included in the rock image:

 * `licenses/LICENSE-airflow` – Apache 2.0 license for upstream Airflow
-* `licenses/LICENSE-airflow-rock` – License for this rock’s source
+* `licenses/LICENSE-airflow-rock` – Apache 2.0 license for this rock’s source

 ## Development tips